chrisguest75/nix-examples/01_simple_python/README.md

 This is really cool as it could be a way of building python apps to distribute.

+NOTE: You can run this from the playground.

 ```sh
 # build the package
 nix-build